 As a bookish Harvard law student once sarcastically yet accurately said in the Hollywood Classic Legally Blonde, the spa is the mothership to every well-manicured American.
 It’s a safe space to ignore our outside obligations and indulge in our vanities, where we’re buffed, scrubbed, and polished into our most radiant, fabulous selves.
 And while a visit to a premium spa will cost you as much as an out-of-network therapist, its mental health benefits are almost as effective.

 Understandably, socially distancing from such a beloved institution can bring bouts of separation anxiety.
 But remember, this is America.
 We’re hardwired to build our conveniences within arm’s reach.
-We’ve turned our basements into movie theaters, our garages into gyms, and, in the age of self-isolation, now is the perfect time to turn our bathrooms and ensuites into spas to fend off cabin fever, nagging children, and ennui.
+We’ve turned our basements into movie theaters, our garages into gyms, and, in the age of self-isolation, now is the perfect time to turn our bathrooms and en-suites into spas to block off cabin fever and ennui.

 And unlike a home gym or theater, creating your own spa doesn’t require bulky installations or tech wizardry.
 Here are a few fragrant products and concoctions for your bathroom, so you can balance your inner qi.

 If you’ve ever been tempted to swipe those luxe bathrobes at five star hotels, this one’s for you.
 Known for their ultra-plush bed sheets, Brooklinen has made some equally comfy robes from Turkish cotton, and they feel like a soft, yuppie embrace.

 Like dipping yourself in a rich tub of almond milk, this sweet-smelling oil cleans and moisturizes and is perfect for men with dry skin, or if you just want to smell like dessert after showering.